 CYCLING PERFORMANCE TIPS

-Elite sports require large numbers of training hours per week.
-It is assumed that the relationship between training and improved performance is an inverted U-shape.
-Overreaching (short term overtraining) is most likely associated with insufficient recovery in the muscle with a decline in ATP levels.
-Overtraining is a more complicated physiologic problem, perhaps related to failure of the hypothalamus to cope with the total amount of stress.
+Overreaching (short term overtraining) is thought to be the result of insufficient recovery in the muscle cell which translates into a decline in ATP levels.
+Overtraining is a more complicated physiologic problem, perhaps related to failure of the hypothalamus to cope with the total amount of physical stress.

 Stress factors such as the monotony of a training program and an acute increase in training program intensity lasting more than a few days increase the risk of development of overtraining.
 On the other hand, heavy training loads appear to be tolerated for extensive periods of time if athletes take a rest day every week, and alternate hard and easy days of training.